OttieOtter

 For dinner that evening, we made a big pot of turkey chili that we planned to have for two meals.
 Chili is one of our favorite meals to cook on RV trips.
 Turkey chili is lean and healthy and requires little effort to cook - just brown the seasoned ground turkey meat and onions in a large pot, then add the seasoning and other ingredients we prepared before we left home.

 Thursday morning, the weather was cool and dry.
 It was the perfect start to a splendid day!
 After breakfast, we drove about two miles to the Penitentiary Hollow Overlook area to hike the Red Waterfront Trail.
-The hike began with a slow descent down steps built, by the CCC, from local area rocks, rough cedar, and galvanized steel pipe for hand railing.
+The hike began with a slow descent down steps built by the CCC from local area rocks, rough cedar, and galvanized steel pipe for hand railing.
 The hollow was surrounded by steep rock walls rigged with bolt hangers so rock climbers could use them to practice their mountaineering skills.

 Penitentiary Hollow